 At a time when opportunities for high school education were rare in the rural South, the Episcopal Diocese of Virginia established St. Margaret's School in Tappahannock.
 Its primary purpose was to "meet the need in Tidewater of a standard school, at the least possible cost, for girls of character and ability."

-Back then, students often arrived by steamboat, as there was no bridge linking Tappahannock with the Northern Neck and there was no government road to Richmond or easy way to reach a major metropolitan area, like Washington, DC.
+Back then, students often arrived by steamboat, as there was no bridge linking Tappahannock with the Northern Neck, and there was no government road to Richmond or easy way to reach a central metropolitan area like Washington, DC.

 Follow the timeline below to see how far we've come since 1921.